Toenail deformity : treatments

 Treatments for the thickening of the toenail

-• Soak nails in hot water for at least 5 minutes before trimming
+• Soaking nails in hot water for 5 minutes before trimming

-• Consult a podiatrist for foot care if a yeast infection is suspected
+• Consulting a podiatrist for foot care if a yeast infection is suspected

 Treatments for onycholysis

-Onycholysis is the partial or complete detachment of the toenail due to infection, trauma, or inflammation.
-Causes include:
+Onycholysis is the partial or complete detachment of the toenail caused by infection, trauma, or inflammation.

 • Certain antibiotics